VecPP/vecpp/README.md

 ### Why does vecpp not provide aliases for commonly used templates?

-Writing `vecpp::Vec<float, 3>` over and over again is annoying, verbose, and frankly makes code hard to read.

-We think that the same goes for `vecpp::Vec3`.
+Writing `vecpp::Vec<float, 3>` over and over again is annoying, verbose, and frankly makes code harder to read, but we think that the same goes for `vecpp::Vec3`.
 What we really want when writing linear algebra code, is to just use `Vec3`.

 So, we expect that users will be aliasing their commonly used types within their project's namespace (or the global namespace, we don't judge).
-In that context, all `vecpp::Vec3` or 'vecpp::Mat4' would provide is an unnecessary layer of indirection between our aliases and our underlying types.
+In that context, all `vecpp::Vec3` or `vecpp::Mat4` would provide is an unnecessary layer of indirection between our aliases and our underlying types.

 Also, creating these aliases would force us to take positions on matters such as